krischer/LASIF/README.md

 ### Installation

-LASIF depends on [ObsPy](http://www.obspy.org) in a recent version.
+LASIF depends on [ObsPy](http://www.obspy.org) in a recent version and the matplotlib basemap toolkit.

 Furthermore it requires a waveform solver input file generator.
 This can be installed with